trambarhq/relaks-media-capture-example/README.md

 ## Final Thoughts

-I hope this example has lent you new insights into Relaks.
+I hope this example has lent you some new insights into Relaks.
 As was said earlier, Relaks is React wih time.
 It lets you tap into the power of ES7 async/await, a feature that greatly simplifies management of asynchronous operations.

 Generally it's advisable to separate the visual aspects of a component from its temporal aspects.
 Juggling three dimensions (possibly four) at once is just too hard.
 Our brains will have an easier time when a regular React component handles the x, y, and z while a Relaks component manages what occur on the t axis.